-Level three is the sales management system – the processes, principles and tools used by the sales or branch managers to regulate and encourage the sales people.
+Level three is the sales management system – the processes, principles, and tools used by the sales or branch managers to regulate and encourage salespeople.

 Level four describes the processes used at the corporate office to design, measure and refine all the others.